lgreski/cleaningdata/README.md

 12. Verify the accuracy of the output data file.
 At this point, course project requirement \#5 is fulfilled

 <h2 id="reading">Commentary: Reading the Human Activity Recognition Input Files</h2>
-As stated earlier, it was difficult to asertain from the documentation provided by the *Technical Research Centre* how to combine the information in the various files.
+As stated earlier, it was difficult to ascertain from the documentation provided by the *Technical Research Centre* how to combine the information in the various files.
 The key clue to understanding their structure is that all three of the test files have the same number of rows \(2,947\) as do the training files \(7,352\).
 Then it becomes clear that these files should be combined to make a complete test or training data set.

 The same challenge existed for naming the columns on the X_test.txt and X_train.txt data files.
 There are 561 rows in the features.txt file, one per column of data in the test and training measurements files.
 Since the features.txt file contains characters that are unsuitable for use as column names in an R data table, one must strip out these characters before using the feature data as a set of column names.